Friday, January 7, 2022

 Just then the dogs gave tongue, their baying crashing out startlingly loud under the huge cypress trees...

+That's one mighty big Anaconda!
 After reading The Lost City of Z, David Grann's sensationalized account of famed 20th Century explorer Colonel Percy Harrison Fawcett, I too got caught in the fascination of his endeavors.
-I even borrowed this book, Exploration Fawcett (Hutchinson, UK, 1953), through Worldcat, only the copy I received lacked this marvelous dustjacket.
+I even borrowed this book, Exploration Fawcett (Hutchinson, UK, 1953), through Worldcat, only the copy I received lacked this marvelous dust jacket.
 The cover illustration was produced by one of Percy's youngest sons, Brian Fawcett.

-The two hardcover editions of Crocodile Fever by Lawrence Earl represent a not dissimilar style of cover art.
+The two hardback editions of Crocodile Fever by Lawrence Earl represent a not dissimilar style of cover art.
 The artist of the 1954 Collins edition (upper) is not known; the art on the 1954 Knopf edition (lower) was produced by Bill English.
-The cover art on the paperback would seem to be stepped up-- that is, if you believe that "realism" somehow implies a greater effort (the realism here being technique and not content depiction).
+The cover art on the paperback (at bottom) would seem to be stepped up--that is, if you believe that "realism" somehow implies a greater effort (the realism here being technique and not content depiction).
 River of Eyes (aka Crocodile Fever) was published by Popular Library Eagle in 1955.
-The cover artist is unknown.
+The cover artist was not credited and is still unknown.

-Drastic measures for a drastic moment!
+Drastic measures for a drastic situation!
 This issue of Male magazine was published in November, 1955.
 The cover artist is Stan Borack.

-Oh gawd, please be loaded!
+Oh shit!
+It's unloaded!
 This issue of Stag magazine was published in November, 1955.
 The cover artist is Mort Kunstler.

 That pea-shooter is no match for these monsters!
 Mort Kunstler produced this marvelous painting for the cover of the October, 1956, issue of Adventure magazine.

-I guess this dude didn't read the memo that smoking is dangerous to your health.
+I guess this guy didn't read the memo that said smoking is dangerous to your health.
 This issue of Men True Adventure magazine was published in July, 1956.
 The cover artist is Rafael DeSoto.

 Ouch, ouch, OUCH!
 This issue of Man's Life magazine was published in January, 1957.
 The cover artist is Will Hulsey.